ivancuric/css-selector-performance/Optimizing CSS.md

 Another way is to reduce the scope, eg the number of invalidated elements.
 Be specific with your CSS.

-Keep this in mind especially during animations, where you have
+Keep this in mind especially during animations, where you have only 10
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ0NTgwNDE2MF19
+eyJoaXN0b3J5IjpbNzYwMDI4NjFdfQ==
 -->